 John Stamos Mocks Drake Bell: ‘I Got Invited To Josh Peck’s Wedding & I Didn’t Want To Go’

 Drake Bell may not be laughing about his lack of an invite to former co-star Josh Peck’s wedding — but John Stamos sure is!
-Josh’s TV dad shared an hilarious Instagram post on July 1 that totally mocks Drake for his behavior.
+Josh’s TV dad shared an hilarious Instagram post on July 1 that mocks Drake’s behavior.

 “I got invited to the wedding and I didn’t even want to go. #Honeymoon,” John wrote underneath a photo of him and Josh smiling widely while standing on what appear to be the steps of a beach house.
 The “father and son” are both super tan and Josh is standing behind the Fuller House actor with his arms wrapped around him.
 Okay, clearly these two are more than former co-stars.
 They are totally in a bromance (hence the #Honeymoon).
 So, it’s no wonder that John was invited to what was reportedly an “small and intimate wedding.”
 Drake however, is a different story.
 Click here to see pics of Drake.